MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 title: Work with Azure service principals using a certificate – Azure CLI | Microsoft Docs
 description:  Use service principals with an existing certificate to gain control over which Azure resources can be accessed.
 manager: jasongroce
-author: daphnemamsft
+author: dbradish-microsoft
-ms.author: daphnema
+ms.author: dbradish
-ms.date: 08/16/2023
+ms.date: 09/29/2023
 ms.topic: conceptual
 ms.service: azure-cli
 ms.tool: azure-cli
-ms.custom: devx-track-azurecli, seo-azure-cli
+ms.custom: devx-track-azurecli
 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 3 - Create a service principal using certificate-based authentication
+# 4 - Create a service principal with certificate-based authentication

+ When creating a service principal, you choose the type of sign-in authentication it uses.
+There are two types of authentication available for Azure service principals: **password-based authentication** and **certificate-based authentication**.

-When creating a [Service Principal](./azure-cli-sp-tutorial-1.md), you can choose the either password-based or certificate based-authentication.
-This article details how you can use an existing **certificate** with the service principal to access the Azure Container Registry.
+This step in the tutorial details how you can use an existing **certificate** with the service principal to access an Azure resource.

 ## Why use certificate-based authentication?

-We recommend using certificate-based authentication due to the security considerations that password authentication has.
-Certificate-based authentication enables you to adopt a phishing resistant authentication, by using [conditional access policies](/azure/active-directory/conditional-access/overview), which better protects the user's assets.

-To learn more about why and how certificate based authentication is more secure, see [Azure Active Directory certificate based authentication concepts](/azure/active-directory/authentication/concept-certificate-based-authentication).
+We recommend using certificate-based authentication due to the security restrictions of password-based authentication.
+Certificate-based authentication enables you to adopt a phishing resistant authentication, by using [conditional access policies](/azure/active-directory/conditional-access/overview), which better protects Azure resources.
+To learn more about why certificate-based authentication is more secure, see [Azure Active Directory certificate based authentication concepts](/azure/active-directory/authentication/concept-certificate-based-authentication).

 ## How do I add certificates to a Service Principal?

-We recommend you use Azure CLI to perform certificate-based authentication, however there is also a way to manually assign an existing certificate to a service principal through the Azure portal:

 # [Azure CLI](#tab/concepts)